Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes

-To guide our analysis of the massless radiation emitted by an oscillating string, we shall assume we are far away from the source with the field very close to the vacuum state $\phi=1$.
-Removing massive excitations in this way, the field equation (\ref{EL}) reduces to the massless wave equation which in cylindrical coordinates $\vartheta(t,r,\theta,z)$ becomes:
+To guide our analysis of the massless radiation emitted by an oscillating string, we shall assume as in Section \ref{masslessmassive} that we are far away from the source with the field very close to the vacuum state $\phi=1$.
+Removing massive excitations in this way, we obtain the massless wave equation (\ref{masslessradiation}) which in cylindrical coordinates $\vartheta(t,r,\theta,z)$ becomes

-Taking the periodic oscillating string along the $z$-axis (with $0\le z< L$), the massless radiative modes emitted will become outgoing solutions of (\ref{masslesswaveeqn}) at large distances.
-Recall that we can solve the cylindrical wave equation via separation of variables with the ansatz:
+Taking a periodic oscillating string along the $z$-axis (with $0\le z< L$), the massless radiative modes emitted will become outgoing solutions of (\ref{masslesswaveeqn}) at large distances.
+We can solve the cylindrical wave equation via separation of variables with the \textit{ansatz}

-Each component is solved in turn by introducing appropriate separation constants.
-Here, the time dependence $T(t)$ is given by the period of the string oscillations (or their $p$th harmonics) with angular frequency
+where each component is solved in turn by introducing appropriate separation constants.
+The time dependence $T(t)$ is given by the period of the string oscillations (or their $p$th harmonics) with angular frequency

-where $p$ is a positive integer and the parameter $\alpha\ge 1$ represents the increased path length of the string as it is traverses from $z 0$ to $z L$.
-The string oscillates with a period $T\equiv \alpha L \gtrsim L$ determined by its actual invariant length, but for small relative amplitude ($\varepsilon \rightarrow 0$) we have $\alpha\, \,1$ (see the next subsection).
-So the time-dependence of the separable solutions becomes:
+where $p$ is a positive integer and the parameter $\alpha\ge 1$ is the fractional increase in the path length of the string as it is traverses from $z=0$ to $z=L$.
+The string oscillates with a period $T\equiv \alpha L \gtrsim L$ determined by its actual invariant length, where for small relative amplitude ($\varepsilon \rightarrow 0$) we have $\alpha\approx1$ (see the next subsection).
+The time-dependence of the separable solutions becomes